 Are termites bugging your property?
 I know, it’s a real headache!
-Termite fumigation will provide you with best solution for total eradication of termites from your property.
+Termite fumigation will provide you with the best solution for the total eradication of termites from your property.

 The process may take one to two days of time and need some preparations, but once done it may kill termites from all the cracks and corners of your house or business.